What Is Rutin?

 The Bottom Line

 Research has widely praised rutin for its powerful healing properties and wide range of health benefits.
-Taking rutin supplements should not be a substitute for wholesome eating.
+Taking supplements should not be a substitute for wholesome eating.
 However, supplementing may help treat a range of health conditions.
-On the whole, rutin offers significant whole-body benefits.
+On the whole, it offers significant whole-body benefits.